BoHoliday/Gatekeeper/README.md

 9. Under Scopes, check 'bot' and applications.commands
 10. Copy the 'Generated URL' and paste into your browser and add it to your discord server from Step 1.
 11. The bot will come online after the docker container is running with the correct Bot Token

-# Unraid Installation
-> For Manual an Docker setup, see below

-1. Ensure you have the Community Applications plugin installed.
-2. Inside the Community Applications app store, search for Membarr.
-3. Click the Install Button.
-4. Add discord bot token.
-5. Click apply
-6. Finish setting up using [Setup Commands](#after-bot-has-started)

 # Manual Setup (For Docker, see below)